yavulan/motivation/en/technique-love-the-project.md

 In case, you are not all into current project - try finding paths to fall in love with it.

 * Speak with the client
-* Dive deeper into clients business
+* Dive deeper into client's business
-* Try to place yourself into the client spot
+* Try to place yourself into the client's spot
-* Feel clients needs
+* Feel client's needs